Backdoor Attacks against Transfer Learning with Pre-trained Deep Learning Models: Attack Design

 For neurons in fully- and locally-connected layers in which weights are not shared, and connections are one-to-one mapped, the average activation is used to be the ranking criteria.
 Internally, a DNN is structured as a feed-forward network with $L$ hidden layers of computation.
 Each layer $i \in [1, L]$ has $N_i$ neurons, whose outputs are referred to as activations $a_i$.
 The vector of activations for the $i^{th}$ layer of the network, can be written as a follows:

 For the convolutional filter in CNNs, the ranking criteria are introduced as follows.
 Intuitionally, a small activation value (can be considered as an output feature map) reveals that this feature detector is trivial for the prediction task.
-Thus we use the average activation as ranking criteria, denoted by $\frac{1}{|a|} \sum_i a_i$ where activation $a = z^{(k)}_l $ and $ z^{(k)}_l =g_l^{(k)} R(z_{l-1} \odot w_l^{(k)} + bias_l^{(k)})$.
+Thus we use the average activation as ranking criteria, denoted by $\frac{1}{|a|} \sum_i a_i$ where activation

 Here $g \in \{0,1\}$ is the vector that decides retaining (1) or pruning (0), $R(.)$ is ReLU activation function, and $l$ and $(k)$ is the layer index and neuron index respectively.
 Existing works \cite{molchanov2016pruning,li2016pruning} advocate pruning entire convolutional filters for CNNs.
 Pruning a filter affects the layer it lies in and the following layer.
 Pruning a filter can be equal to zero it out.
 The rankings of each layer are then normalized by the L2 norm of the ranks in that layer.

 (2) It then iteratively removes m lowest ranking neurons from the genuine DNN in increasing order of ranking while testing the accuracy of the pruned network in each iteration.
 We select neuron set $NEU_d=\{neu_i, neu_i+1, \dots\}$ when the accuracy on the validation dataset between $\alpha_1$ and $\alpha_2$ and terminate the iteration when the accuracy drops below $\alpha_2$.